edgio-docs/edgio-docs/guides/production.md

 ![activateEnvironment](/images/production/activate-environment.png)

+### Migrating from Fastly

+If you're migrating to {{ PRODUCT_NAME }} from [Fastly](https://www.fastly.com/), you will need to do the following before adding your domains to your {{ PRODUCT_NAME }} environment:

+- Contact [Fastly support](https://support.fastly.com/hc/en-us/requests/new?ticket_form_id=360000269711) and request that control of your domains be transferred to {{ PRODUCT_NAME }}.
+Be sure to explicitly list each domain that needs to be transferred and ask Fastly to contact support(at){{ DOMAIN }} if they need {{ PRODUCT_NAME }} to confirm the transfer.
+- Before going live with {{ PRODUCT_NAME }}, you will need to ensure that you've removed your domains from all active Fastly services.
+To remove domains from a service, clone the service, remove the domains, then activate the new version of the service.
+Once the new service version is activated you can add the domains to your {{ PRODUCT_NAME }} environment and activate it.

 ## Network Configuration

 You can find the DNS and allowed IP configurations in the _Networking_ tab for your environment.